 pty “pptp usca.pointtoserver.com –nolaunchpppd”

 To save the file, press CTRL+O. To exit the editor, press CTRL+X. Please note that we have currently used usca.pointtoserver.com as the server address.
 You can choose any server of your choice.
-The list of servers is available here
+The list of servers is available in the above note.

 4 Run the command: sudo nano/etc/ppp/options.pptp Be sure there is no ‘#’ sign before these lines.